1amchris/react-better-splitviews/README.md

 Show us some love and STAR ⭐ the project if you find it useful

-Send us pictures of what you did the Better SplitViews library; we can't wait to see what the community we'll do with it!
+Send us pictures of what you did the Better SplitViews library; we can't wait to see what the community will do with it!
 Cheers